philipp-spiess/react-event-benchmark/README.md

 In the native event test, we use `componentDidMount` to add native event listeners and `componentWillUnmount` to remove them.

+## Caveats

+The benchmark currently ignores state updates.
+This will need to be changed in order to have a good comparison.
+React's synthetic event system can batch state updates within the same event and thus receive additional performance improvements since the tree only needs to be re-rendered after all events are processed.
+This improvement is not possible when relying on native event dispatching.

 ## Results

 The following numbers where created on a MacBook Pro (15-inch, 2016),